dustinleer/Traversing-the-Template-Hierarchy-in-Designland/Traversing the Template Hierarchy in Designland.md

 ```

 As we can see we'll need to specify a **Template Name:**, this template name can be whatever your ❤️ desires.
 Though again like before when naming the file, I suggest you be somewhat specific to the use of the template.

+---

+### Oh right we had a sidebar template didn't we? 🤣 🤣 🤣

 Okay, okay I know you really want to learn how does this help us create our designs into custom page templates.
 Well since we have this set up we can also set up a template for a side bar.